armadaproject/armada/docs/retry_policies.md

 Mutations apply on the failed-run retry path only.
 A lease-expiry retry (a lost executor) requeues the job unchanged: the lost node is not a node to avoid, and growing the job does not cure a lost executor.

-A queue can list several policies in `retry_policies`, in precedence order.
-This version evaluates only the first policy in the list.
-Later entries are stored but not consulted yet.

 ## Retry budgets

 Two limits bound how often a job is retried: the per-policy `retryLimit` and the scheduler-wide `globalMaxRetries`.